-The SkillUp® Alexandria City & Arlington County initiative is available to help recently laid-off residents take charge of their futures and prepare to get back to work.
-Designed with input from regional employers, the initiative provides workers who plan to return to their former employer as well as those who are looking to change careers by offering free and unlimited access to more than 5,000 high-quality, Skillsoft online training courses for 180 days; the courses, used by many Fortune 500 companies, are presented in English and Spanish.
-The initiative enables recently laid-off workers to demonstrate the kind of initiative employers are looking for by upgrading their skills even while most bricks-and-mortar education and training providers remain closed.
+The SkillUp® Alexandria City & Arlington County initiative is available to help residents take charge of their futures and get back to work.
+Designed with input from regional employers, the initiative provides recently laid-off workers as well as those who are employed and looking to change or advance in their careers free and unlimited access to more than 5,000 high-quality, Skillsoft online training courses for 180 days; the courses, used by many Fortune 500 companies, are presented in English and Spanish.
+The initiative enables workers to demonstrate the kind of initiative employers are looking for by upgrading their skills during this challenging time even while most bricks-and-mortar education and training providers remain closed.
 Courses include:

 - Customer Service; Quick Books